 Warren Buffett’s right hand man, Charlie Munger, coined (or made famous) the idea of the “too hard pile.”
 Back in the day when communication was by physical letters and memos, you would have three bins on your desk: inbox, outbox and the “too hard pile.”
 In Charlie’s world of investing at Berkshire Hathaway, the key was to look at an investment opportunity and decide where it belonged.
 If there was “hair on the deal”, his rule was to put it in the “too hard pile” and move on.

-For many of our projects, we are not at liberty to discuss the details but include things like launching an online degree program without revenue sharing, new revenue models for online learning and what to do when your LMS doesn’t cut it.
+For many of our projects, we are not at liberty to discuss the details but include things like launching a learning experience without revenue sharing, new revenue models for online learning and what to do when your LMS doesn’t cut it.

 How is it that we can solve things in the “too hard pile”?
 It is part of our culture.